Hierro2002/bootstrap/README.md

 # bootstrap
-An _informal_ xploration of computer science topics.
+An _informal_ exploration of computer science topics.

 ##Topics:
 ###Markdown